 Credit score ranges

-Think of your credit scores as a report card that gauges your creditworthiness.
+Think of your credit scores as a report card that gauges what lenders might refer to as your “creditworthiness.”
 The most common scores range from 300 points to 850 points.
-The higher your score, the better.
+In general, the higher your score, the better your chances of getting approved for credit cards or loans with more favorable terms, including lower interest rates and fees.

-It can be difficult to keep track of all your credit scores, because there are so many out there, and each score changes over time.
+It can be difficult to keep track of all your credit scores with so many different scoring models out there — not to mention how each score changes over time.

 These complicated facets of credit scores are exactly why we developed Credit Karma.
 We hope to provide you with an easy-to-follow point of reference on your credit health.

-Best of all, it’s always free to check your VantageScore 3.0 credit scores and credit reports from two major credit reporting agencies with us.
-What’s more, checking your credit scores and reports on Credit Karma will never hurt them.
+Best of all, it’s always free to check your VantageScore 3.0 credit scores and credit reports from two major credit-reporting agencies with us.
+What’s more, you can check your credit reports on Credit Karma as much as you’d like without resulting in a hard inquiry that could potentially damage your scores.